xvikir/BiosRecruitment-Vicky/Ethernaut_Challenges/Chall_00.md

 This was the first clue.

-The contract was essentially giving me a sequence of hints, where each function would tell me what to investigate next.
+The contract was essentially giving me a set of hints one by one, where each function would tell me what to investigate next.

 Based on the response, the next function to call was: